nyu-software-engineering/node-js-continuous-integration/README.md

 1. Enjoy!

 ## Understanding how to set up an npm / node app
-Should you desire to understand how to set up this application from scratch using npm's dependency management capabilities
+Should you desire to understand how to set up the application code in this project from scratch using npm's configuration and dependency management capabilities:
 - [Read the project setup instructions](docs/project_setup.md)

 ## Set up Digital Ocean Ubuntu Droplet to run Node.js applications